 The growing prevalence of cybercrime has made securing federal information systems a top priority for the U.S. government.
-National and international pressures on the U.S. government regarding cybersecurity legislation and standards have expanded the federal cybersecurity market considerably.
+National and international pressures on the U.S. government regarding cybersecurity regulations and standards have expanded the federal cybersecurity market considerably.

 Business owners should take note of how the U.S. government is investing in cybersecurity.
 By monitoring the federal cybersecurity market closely, business leaders can gauge how much they may need to invest in cybersecurity to keep their business safe.
 This information can also be useful for keeping up to date with recent developments in cybersecurity best practices.

-The Current Cybersecurity Landscape
+The Current Cybersecurity Landscape in USA

 Cybersecurity attacks and data breaches happen more often than ever.
 They also have more devastating consequences than ever before.
 2018 saw the infamous Equifax data breach, followed by other high-profile breaches.
 Breaches at Marriot and Quora compromised the collective data of over 600 million users.
 Other data breaches at Google, Facebook, Chegg and TicketFly compromised the data of hundreds of millions of individuals.
 If these numbers aren’t shocking enough, Yahoo revealed in 2017 that all 3 billion of its user accounts were compromised.